Menu Close

 Depression

 Grief often brings feelings of sadness, changes in appetite and sleep patterns and a reluctance to engage with others or participate in your regular activities.
-If your grief is affecting your daily life, it might lead to clinical depression.
+If your grief is affecting your daily life, it might lead to depression.

 Anxiety